Mrokus95/SchoolManagmentApp/README.md

 ### EventsApp:

-Each student and parent can browse through events associated with their class or their child's class, which are additionally marked with a red exclamation mark if they haven't been viewed yet.
-They have the ability to filter these events based on subjects, lessons, date ranges, or view all at once.
-By clicking on an event, they can read its details and navigate to the corresponding report.
+The StudentApp is a significant component of the application responsible for displaying events associated with a particular student or parent.

+- Students can view events related to them, while parents are directed to their child's events or can choose from among them if the school has multiple students.
+Teachers can see all events they have added.

+- Each user has the ability to access event details by clicking on them and can navigate to the related lesson report view.

+- Events can be filtered based on subject, event type, or by selecting a date range.

 #### Viewing events for student:
 ![Events_Student](https://github.com/Mrokus95/SchoolManagmentApp/assets/123180025/58bb1c31-dbf1-432f-866e-ab23989d4f2a)